jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 $ f'(x) = "Imag"[f(x + i space.thin h)]/h $<eq_32>

-While it is possible to determine the approximation function for displacements using the Complex-Step, this would involve greater time expenditure.
-Given that the results are primarily compared with the diagram from @Liu2019 illustrated in @fig_34, such high precision is not warranted for this application.
+While it is possible to determine the approximation function for displacements using the Complex-Step, this would involve greater time expenditure and be potentially less generalizable.
+Additionally, given that the results are primarily compared with the diagram from @Liu2019 illustrated in @fig_34, such high precision is not warranted for this application.
+//
 // --------------------------- selected fd methods -------------------------- //
 Consequently, a #gls("fd") method should be selected.
-The central difference method generally achieves higher accuracy than the first-order methods (forward and backward difference).
+The Central Difference method generally achieves higher accuracy than the first-order methods (Forward and Backward Difference).
 However, to understand the additional computational and implementation complexity associated with the central #gls("fd") method, it is instructive to examine a concrete example.
 As shown in @fig_38, the structural mesh is discretized using eight-node elements.
 The variables $x_i$, where $i in [0, 7]$, represent the local nodal positions within each element.

 // ------------------------------- 8 nodes fdm ------------------------------ //